|Matlab files||Exercise 2|

 Hint: If you try this script and it does not quit (it stays ``busy'') you can interrupt the calculation by holding the Control key (``CTRL'') and pressing ``C''.

 If you find that your code does not quit, you have a bug.
-For some reason, the value of the variable difference is not getting small.
+For some reason, the value of the variable term is not getting small.
 Look at your code carefully to find out why.
-If you cannot see it, use the debugger to watch execution and see what is happening to the value of difference.
+If you cannot see it, use the debugger to watch execution and see what is happening to the value of term.

 The next task is to make a function m-file out of exer6.m in such a way that it takes as argument the desired tolerance and returns the number of iterations required to meet that tolerance.